kssgarcia/Blog/kssgarciablog/content/posts/Stiff_ESO.en.md

 ### Optimization

-First let's define the number of iteration `niter`, rejection ratio `RR`,  the evolution ratio `ER` and the optimila volume fraction `V_opt`.
+First, let's define the number of iteration `niter`, the rejection ratio `RR``,  the evolution ratio `ER` and the optimal volume fraction `V_opt`.

-In the ciclye sequence first we check if the system is still in equilibrium if it's not so the loop will be stop; after that, we solve the problem and calculate the sensitivity number, after this we get the `mask_del` creating a bool array with the values of `sensi_number` array that are smaller than `RR` , the positions with value `True` will indicate that the element in that exact position will be removed, with the function `protect_els()` we will avoid the removal of the elements where the loads and boundary conditions were defined.
+In the cycle sequence, first, we check if the system is still in equilibrium if it's not so the loop will stop; after that, we solve the problem and calculate the sensitivity number, after this we get the `mask_del` creating a bool array with the values of `sensi_number` array that are smaller than `RR`, the positions with value `True` will indicate that the element in that exact position will be removed, with the function `protect_els()` we will avoid the removal of the elements where the loads and boundary conditions were defined.

-After deleting the elements of the array we have to do a step more to ensure that the FEM analysis won't fail withthe new `els` array, for this we have to restrict the free nodes `del_node()`.
-As last step we encrease the rejection ratio.
+After deleting the elements of the array we have to do a step more to ensure that the FEM analysis won't fail with the new `els` array, for this we have to restrict the free nodes `del_node()`.
+As the last step, we increase the rejection ratio.

 ``` python
 def is_equilibrium(nodes, mats, els, loads):